gelalasey/better-bar/src/content/umpd/index.md

 leftbox:
   title: "welcome to uma world"
   content: " Congrats Uma Musume - on being the first series worthy of it's own
             shrine!
-I hope you enjoy my content here.
+This section is seriously under construction but I come back to it when I'm deeper into the game.
+As of Dec 2025 - I am taking a bit of a break to focus on my other hyperfixations.
+I hope you enjoy my existing content here.
 If you're a fellow uma lover, please say hey!"
   image: ""
   button: